-As for use of the disputed domain names in bad faith, it has been long established, that passive holding of the disputed domain names may be considered bad faith use.
+As for use of the disputed domain names in bad faith, it has been long established, that passive holding of the disputed domain name may be considered bad faith use in some cases.

 In the present case, each disputed domain name directs to an inactive page.